Wall Street drops back to lowest since 2020 as fear returns

 AP Business Writers

-NEW YORK (AP) — Stocks are back to falling on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.
+NEW YORK (AP) — Stocks fell broadly on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.

 Stocks fell as Treasury yields climbed and raised the pressure on markets.
-The yield on the 10-year Treasury was at 3.76% in afternoon trading, up from 3.73% late Wednesday.
-It had been above 3.85% earlier in the morning.
+The yield on the 10-year Treasury rose to 3.77% from 3.73% late Wednesday.
+It had been above 3.85% in morning trading.

-The yield on the two-year Treasury, which more closely tracks expectations for Fed moves, rose more aggressively to 4.18% from 4.14%.

 A stronger-than-expected report on the U.S. jobs market bolstered expectations for the Fed to keep raising rates and hold them at high levels for a while, potentially through 2023.